Oxitriptan

-5-Hydroxytryptophan (5-HTP), also known as oxitriptan, is a naturally occurring amino acid and chemical precursor as well as a metabolic intermediate in the biosynthesis of the neurotransmitter serotonin.
+Oxitriptan, also known as L-5-hydroxytryptophan (5-HTP) and sold under various brand names, is a medication and over-the-counter dietary supplement used in the treatment of depression and for other indications.
+It is taken by mouth.

+Side effects of oxitriptan include appetite loss, nausea, diarrhea, vomiting, and serotonin syndrome.
+The drug is a centrally permeable monoamine precursor and prodrug of serotonin and hence acts as a serotonin receptor agonist.
+Chemically, oxitriptan is an amino acid and a tryptamine.

+Oxitriptan has been used clinically since at least the 1970s.

 Uses

+Medical

-5-HTP is sold over the counter in the United States, France, Canada, Singapore, the Netherlands, and the United Kingdom as a dietary supplement for use as an antidepressant, appetite suppressant, and sleep aid.
-It is also marketed in many European countries for the indication of major depression under the trade names Cincofarm, Levothym, Levotonine, Oxyfan, Telesol, Tript-OH, and Triptum.
+5-HTP is sold over-the-counter in the United States, France, Canada, Singapore, the Netherlands, and the United Kingdom as a dietary supplement for use as an antidepressant, appetite suppressant, and sleep aid.
+It is also marketed in many European countries for the indication of major depressive disorder under the trade names Cincofarm, Levothym, Levotonine, Oxyfan, Telesol, Tript-OH, and Triptum.

 A 2002 review concluded that although the data evaluated suggests that 5-HTP is more effective than placebo in the treatment of depression, the evidence was insufficient to be conclusive due to a lack of clinical data meeting the rigorous standards of the day.
 More and larger studies using current methodologies are needed to determine if 5-HTP is truly effective in treating depression.
-In small, controlled trials 5-HTP has also been reported to augment the antidepressant efficacy of the antidepressant clomipramine.
+In small, controlled trials, 5-HTP has also been reported to augment the antidepressant efficacy of the antidepressant clomipramine.
 A 2020 meta-analysis found oral 5-HTP supplementation had a large effect size on depression symptom severity.
 However, the included studies were considered relatively weak and the methods and treatment duration varied between the seven studies examined.

-5-HTP use after MDMA

-After an MDMA dose, Serotonin concentrations are greatly reduced in the brain.
-5-HTP is necessary for serotonin production and its concentrations are reduced after MDMA.
-Tryptophan hydroxylase concentrations are also greatly reduced.
-Tryptophan hydroxylase is a necessary precursor to 5-HTP.
-The reason 5-HTP is recommended amongst the MDMA community in supplement form, is that by taking 5-HTP, the user is bypassing the need for Tryptophan hydroxylase (a precursor of 5-HTP) and therefore restoring the users 5-HTP concentrations, allowing the brain to produce serotonin while not being ‘bottle-necked’ by the amount of Tryptophan hydroxylase present in the brain.

-Other usage
+Other uses

 At high doses, or in combination with carbidopa, 5-HTP has been used to treat obesity (by promoting weight loss).